Delaine Buses

 Delaine Buses is a bus operator based in Bourne, Lincolnshire, England.

 History

 In 1890 William Smith began a horse drawn passenger service.
 After a taxi operation commenced in 1910, a 14-seat Ford Model T bus was purchased in 1919 and services commenced to Grantham, Spalding and Stamford.
 In May 1941 the business was incorporated.

 Services

 As of July 2020, Delaine Buses operates seven bus routes.

 Fleet

 From the 1930s to the 1990s, the majority of vehicles in the Delaine fleet were of Bedford or Leyland manufacture.
-Since 1995 Delaine has standardised on Volvos with East Lancs body, followed by switching over to Wrights in 2009 after East Lancs merged with Optare.
+By 1995 Delaine had standardised on Volvos with East Lancs body, followed by switching over to Wrights in 2009 after East Lancs merged with Optare.

-As of September 2014 the fleet consisted of 26 buses.
+As of September 2024 the fleet consisted of 35 buses.
 A heritage fleet is also maintained.